-This Assessment Report resulted from a revision of that previously issued (EMA/HMPC/146220/2010) considering the decision of HMPC (July 24th 2018) on the need of revision following relevant updates from data published in the literature between 2011 and 2018.
+This assessment report resulted from a revision of that previously issued (EMA/HMPC/146220/2010) considering the decision of HMPC (24 July 2018) on the need of revision following relevant updates from data published in the literature between 2011 and 2018.

-Search web engines used: Google, Google Scholar

-Scientific databases: Web of Science; PubMed; Science Direct; Clinical Key; Cochrane Database of Systematic Reviews
+A literature search with the web engines Google and Google Scholar in the scientific databases Web of Science, PubMed, Science Direct, Clinical Key, Cochrane Database of Systematic Reviews and in the medical or toxicological database Toxline was performed using the terms "Trigonella" or "fenugreek" (2011-2020).

-Medical or Toxicological databases: Toxline

-Search terms: "Trigonella" or "fenugreek" (2011-2020)

-Pharmacovigilance resources: Data from EU and non-EU regulatory authorities, European database for suspected adverse drug reaction reports.
+Furthermore, the following pharmacovigilance resources were used: data from EU and non-EU regulatory authorities, European database for suspected adverse drug reaction reports.

-Data from EU and non-EU regulatory authorities: Assessment Report On Trigonella foenum-graecum L. EMA/HMPC/146220/2010
+Data from EU and non-EU regulatory authorities: assessment report on Trigonella foenum-graecum L. (EMA/HMPC/146220/2010).